whatnameisit/HP-Elite-X2-1012-G2-Hackintosh/README.md

 - Note
     1. I do not know if there are any _apparent_ consequences of having disabled this driver, such as non-functioning keys.
 If you are feeling uneasy about disabling the driver, you may try to remap F3 and F4 keys to brightness down and up, respectively.
 See [SSDT-PS2.dsl](/Docs/ACPI/SSDT-PS2.dsl) for more information.
     2. The brightness control is not working in Windows 10 not because of the driver, but because of patches done through OpenCore on Windows.
-I have tried `CustomSMUBIOSGuid` set to `True` and `UpdateSMUBIOSMode` to `Custom`, but it does not seem to restore the keys.
+I have tried `CustomSMBIOSGuid` set to `True` and `UpdateSMBIOSMode` to `Custom`, but it does not seem to restore the keys.
     3. If you toggle "Special Keys mapped to Fn + keypress" in the Advanced tab in UEFI BIOS, Fn+C and Fn+W are mapped to Windows "Scroll Lock" and "pause" which are recognized as F14 and F15 in macOS with VoodooPS2, or brightness down and up, respectively.

 ### Sleep, wake, and hibernation
-Background: The Real-Time Clock (RTC) Power Loss (005) error is displayed on HP machines if RTC regions unsupported by the machine are written.
+The Real-Time Clock (RTC) Power Loss (005) error is displayed on HP machines if RTC regions unsupported by the machine are written.
 This may happen on restart or resume from hibernation.
 If the region length is limited to `2` (See [SSDT-RTC0TIM0-2.dsl](/Docs/ACPI/SSDT-RTC0TIM0-2.dsl).), on normal restart without hibernation support (no HibernationFixup.kext), the RTC error is no longer displayed.

 If HibernationFixup.kext is loaded, the RTC error may occur on restart, wake, or resume from hibernation regardless of `hibernatemode` chosen.